Victorious: Music from the Hit TV Show: Reception

 Victorious: Music from the Hit TV Show was met with generally mixed reviews from music critics.
 The joint website of Bop and Tiger Beat described Victorious as "such a fun TV show", stating that "the soundtrack does it justice".
 They declared that the "songs on this album are so catchy", opining that "they will almost definitely get stuck in your head for hours".
 Maggie of Twist magazine praised the album, stating "we're super stoked to hear it".
-For Her Campus, Kayla Chanthavisith labeled the album as an "absolute masterpiece".
+For Her Campus, Kayla Chanthavisith labeled the album as an "absolute masterpiece", while Casey Epstein-Gross of Paste called it an "astonishing piece of work".
 Catie Curry for Girls' Life described the tracks on the album as "awesome", mentioning that it is "perfect to whip out when you are hanging with your friends or in the mood to dance and sing".
 Bob Hoose and Steven Isaac for Plugged In stated that the album has a "collection of ditties" that have "well-rehearsed, clean-sounding vocals, backdropped by catchy tunes".
 They thought that the songs in the album sounded like a "well-produced derivatives of other songs you may have heard resting at the top of the charts lately".

-Joe DeAndrea of AbsolutePunk gave the album a 72 percent rating, opining the songs in it "aren't even all that bad".
-He commented that the songs featuring Justice "could work perfectly as Katy Perry or Pink material", adding that the tracks can be a "staple of your summer".
+Joe DeAndrea of AbsolutePunk gave the album a 72 percent rating, asserted the songs in it "aren't even all that bad", expressing that they "aren't all that worse than what is currently on the radio".
+He commented that the songs featuring Justice "could work perfectly as Katy Perry or Pink material", adding that the tracks could "easily hit the Hot 100" and be a "staple of your summer".
+He suggested that listeners approach the album as "a piece of nostalgia", describing the songs as a "little reminder of the shows you once loved" and comparing it to "the '90s all over again".
 Jessica Dawson for Common Sense Media gave the album three stars out of five, opining that while the "overall content and lyrics are clean, the songs are best for older kids or fans of the show".
 She remarked that "although the lyrics and music on the Victorious soundtrack are typical tween pop fluff, Justice's vocals are mature and expressive".
 In a more negative review, AllMusic's William Ruhlmann rated the album three stars out of five, saying that "what really matters is what Justice and her earnest fellow cast members look like, not what they sound like, especially given the cookie-cutter nature of this music".
 Kyle Anderson for Entertainment Weekly gave the album a B− rating.
 He remarked that Justice and the Victorious cast "dress-up with a closetful of song and personality styles, but never find the right fit".
 Anderson noted that Justice is "best as the prom queen scorned", but felt she "otherwise gets lost in a mirror maze of impeccably dull tween popcraft".